coyotnt/diffcloud_real2sim/sim/diffcloud/README.md

 >>> import pytorch3d
 ```
   * NOTE: The above `./docker_run.py` script is intended for if you are doing development on a machine with a display.
 If you are remotely logged into a machine, you may use `./docker_run_headless.py` but note that scripts like `pysim/msim.py` which launch a visualization will not work.
+  * If there is a Conda init error manually run `eval "$(conda shell.bash hook)"` after ./paths.sh and manually activate the conda env `conda activate diffsim_torch3d`

 <a name="simexps"></a>
 ## Experiments